m1nka/blog/_posts/2025-12-05-part-2-troubleshoot-network-connectivity-from-oracle-autonomous-ai-database-at-multicloud.markdown

 Make sure your Network Security Groups allow outgoing traffic from the ADB-S instance to your Azure private endpoint.
 You need to check in both places:

-* **OCI NSG attached to your ADB-S instance:**  Per default there should be an `Egress rule`​ for destination `0.0.0.0/0` for all protocols.
+* **OCI NSG attached to your ADB-S instance:**  By default there should be an `Egress rule`​ for destination `0.0.0.0/0` for all protocols.
 So unless this rule was changed or deleted you don't have to configure anything.
 * **Azure NSGs and firewalls:**  Also make sure to allow traffic on the Azure VNets.

 ## 5. Testing the outbound connection